The e-commerce traffic myth – if you build it, they will come

 1. Media Publicity/PR

 Remember the time that I hired a PR company who sent a bunch of press releases and nobody called, nobody bought?
 I changed my strategy and focused on direct contact with the media.
 I researched editorial calendars and gift guides, I found out exactly who to pitch and when.
 It was an incredibly successful campaign and I was running a six-figure business with my Tees for Change company within 18 months.
-Research can be time consuming.
+Research can be time-consuming.
 The pitch has to be perfect.
 Timing matters.
 This is why I recommend Media Leads as your one-stop-shop publicity resource.
-We’ve done all the work for you to discover who, what and when.
+We've done all the work for you to discover who, what and when.
 All you have to do is make contact.

 2. Celebrity Influencers

 Think of how much traffic you can get if say, Kim Kardashian, were to drop your ecommerce store link on her Twitter feed!
-There are resources which allow you to find celebrity contact information, like Contact Any Celebrity.
-Don’t limit yourself to television and movie stars.
+There are resources that allow you to find celebrity contact information, like Contact Any Celebrity.
+Don't limit yourself to television and movie stars.
 There are Youtube stars, Instagram stars, blogger stars, podcast stars, authors and experts in fields related to your products.
 Often these people are easy to access—providing direct contact information right on their websites and social media pages—and they have loyal followers who highly value their recommendations.